MGS 1793-1814, and important uniform items of Lt.Col Edmund French-Boys

 The important group of uniform items and three bar MGS medal belonging to Lt.
 Col Edmund French-Boys , 45th or Nottinghamshire Regiment of Foot who joined the regiment as an Ensign on 17th November 1808 and became itís Lt.
 Col on 21st June 1832 , remaining with the regiment for almost forty years.

 Lt.Col French-Boys served in the Peninsula from 1809 to 1811 and again from 1813 to the end of the war, including the action at Sabugal, the battles of Fuentes díOnor, where he was wounded, Orthes, and Toulouse where he was again wounded.
-He also served in the Burmese War and was presumably entitled to the Army of India medal ? ( not present )
+He also served in the Burmese War and was presumably entitled to a silver Burma War medal issued by the HEIC as there is no mention of French-Boys in the Army of India medal roll.

 The medal has officially impressed naming to Edmd F.Boys Lieut 45th Foot with three clasps for Fuentes díOnor, Orthes and Toulouse with its silver suspension broach on original silk ribbon and in EF condition.